-Advanced Golf is for those 13to adult who have mastered basic swings and are able to hit the ball with some accuracy but require further instruction to improve their game.
+Advanced Golf is for those 13 and over who have mastered basic swings and are able to hit the ball with some accuracy but require further instruction to improve their game.
 This class builds on those skills and includes further instruction in chipping and putting, and emphasis on golf etiquette.
 This class meets primarily at the GLP putting green on North Street from 5:00 to 6:00 p.m. on Tuesday and Thursday.
 Participants do not need to have their own equipment though it is strong encouraged.

 Note: All golf classes will include travel off the Point for experience at a local driving range and golf course.
 The cost of these outings is included in the class fee.
 Volunteer drivers will be needed and a permission slip required.
 This slip will be emailed to participants after registration or can be found and completed at the link below.